MAGICCC/MAGICCC/README.md

 # Hello.

 ## Who am I?
 My name is **Peter Stanke**, living + born in Germany.
 I am currently working for [OVHcloud](https://www.ovhcloud.com/en/) as Data Center Upgrade Technician in the german datacenter.
-Before that I was working as electrician but I moved to the IT world since I was always in this stuff.
+Before that I was working as electrician but I moved to the IT world because I worked in my freetime with IT related things.

 ## What are doing here on GitHub?
 Well... to be honest I am not a full stack programmer or whatever it's called.
 I do know some basic stuff about everything and that's enough for me.